 Each applicant is free to determine how best to allocate the cost share requirement among the project team members.
 The amount contributed by individual project team members may vary, as long as the cost share requirement for the project as a whole is met.

-Applicants will be notified via EERE Exchange if they have been selected to negotiate an award.
+Applicants will be notified via the EERE Program Information Center if they have been selected to negotiate an award.
 Negotiation involves discussing the final scope of work, project milestones, and budget.
 A notification of selection for award negotiations is not a commitment from EERE to provide funding.
 If the applicant is not responsive during award negotiations and does not meet negotiation deadlines, this may result in rescission of the selection.